A tall, thin man in Charleston pastels pounced on us as we approached St. Michael’s Episcopal Church. “Do you want a tour? It’s free.”

 It was, as with the Dock Street Theatre, nothing more sinister than an enthusiastic volunteer trying to drum up some business.
 This one was a church member.
 He tried for another 10 minutes, but when he failed to convince anyone else that he wasn’t trying to lure them into the church for nefarious purposes, he proceeded with just us.

 St. Michael’s occupies the oldest church building in Charleston (St. Philip’s Episcopal, with the brown steeple in the photo above, is the oldest congregation.
+The current building is the third iteration, built in 1825.
 The white steeple is St. Michael’s).
 Its cornerstone was laid in 1752 and the first service held in 1761.
 The architect is unknown but it’s in the Georgian style common to many colonial era churches.

 Pew #43, known as “the Governor’s Pew,” was the one that George Washington sat in when he attended services on the afternoon of Sunday, May 8, 1791 (he’d attended services at St. Paul’s in the morning).
 Seventy years later, Robert E. Lee would occupy the same pew.